TalosSources/ml-project2-mcgurk/README.md

 ### Getting the dataset and processing it

 - Run `setup.py`, which takes care of downloading the dataset and processing it to populate the dataset folder with the final training samples (in `dataset/train`).

+### Running the Perceiver Mcgurk experiment
+- Run the main.ipynb notebook